From the E.S.L.-proteges' brand new album, Wolfgang Amadeus Phoenix, out today on Glass Note.

 The paneling has been dusted off and all the electronics given a thorough cleaning.
 Time for the inaugural track:

-El Guincho's "Palimitos Park" as played by the Ruby Suns.
+A sleepier, mid-tempo version of El Guincho's "Palimitos Park" as played by the Ruby Suns.